Essential 4X Strategy Games19 Jul 2019 12

 Gladius: Relics of War attempts to answer the question as to what would happen if you take Sid Meier's classic series, and throw it into the warp so that it emerged in the Warhammer 40K universe.
 Proxy Studio's debut endeavour was another 4X called Pandora: First Contact, which was essentially Civilization: Beyond Earth, but as a war game (even though Pandora came first).
 Gladius, staying true to the IP, is also more concerned about war than it is diplomacy, trade or 'culture'.
 Victory comes in exactly one flavour, and that flavour is las.

 While we thoroughly enjoyed our romp across Gladius Prime, it remains to be seen whether a land-based 4X title can really survive the long-game with only only focus.
 Gladius is never-the-less a master-class in clean, concise UI, and the tutorial was one of the best I think we've ever encountered in a 4X strategy game.
 It's also incredibly pretty, which makes other game's lack of investment in the visuals all the more a shame.
 Still, a worthy addition to the list and if you're looking for something that gets straight to the point, you might enjoy this.
-The recently released Tyranids DLC also proved to be one of the best adaptations of that race we've seen in a strategy game, so something for your to consider when evaluating this title.
+The Tyranids DLC has proved to be one of the best adaptations of that race we've seen in a strategy game, so something for your to consider when evaluating this title.
+It's also just gotten another piece of DLC that introduces Chaos Space Marines as a faction.

 Endless Space 2 (Review)